celest66/Shoppingfortoys/README.md

 # ToyServiceEngine
-A Java application that implements RMI and Sockets to emulate a Toy Service Engine that computes various client tasks and returns the respective results.
+A Java application that implements RMI and Sockets to emulate a Toy Service Shopping cart that computes various client tasks and returns the respective results.